felipe-miranda-marreiros/personal-finance-app/README.md

 ### Code Quality

 Refers to the overall effectiveness, reliability, and maintainability of a piece of software code.
 We can maintain a good code quality by using `Husky`.
 In other words, we don't want to push bad code to project's repository.

 #### Strategy

-Using this strategy we can archive effectiveness, reliability, and maintainability.
+Using this strategy we can successfully achieve effectiveness, reliability, and maintainability.

 ![Screenshot 2025-06-08 at 02 15 05](https://github.com/user-attachments/assets/db626c9c-8486-46f8-ac34-89648e8d155a)

 ## Architectural methodology: Feature-Sliced Design